 International Tiger Day 2020

-July 29th is International Tiger Day.
-It is an annual worldwide celebration of TIGERS ~ one of the most impressive animals on Earth.
-We also take this day to raise awareness about their dwindling numbers and how we can all support programs to protect tigers worldwide.
+July 29th is International Tiger Day 2020.
+It is an annual worldwide celebration for Tigers.
+These big cats are some of the most impressive animals on Earth.
+This is a day to raise awareness about their dwindling numbers and how we can all support programs to protect tigers worldwide.

 Tigers are not only the largest species in the cat family, but they are also one of the most iconic animals on the planet!
-It is believed that over a century ago there might have been over 100,000 tigers that roamed the Earth.
+Over a century ago, there might have been over 100,000 tigers that roamed the Earth.

 Sadly, their numbers have declined by 95% over the past 100 years.
-They are only found in small isolated areas of the forest and still remain vulnerable to poaching and hunting.
-It is estimated that 60% of the world’s tigers live in India.
-The current count of tigers remaining in the wild is around 3900 individuals. .
+However, they are only found in small isolated forest areas and remain vulnerable to poaching and hunting.
+An estimated 60% of the world’s tigers live in India.
+Currently, approximately 3900 tigers are remaining in the wild.
 All tiger species are now deemed to be endangered or critically endangered.
+Celebrating International Tiger Day is helping to raise awareness for tigers.

 Species of Tigers